kognifai/Galore/SDK-documentation/casestudy.md

 To make our data more accessible, we create a more detailed model of our turbine assets.
-This gives more context to the data and make it easier for a user to navigate the data and for and application developer to create context sensitive user interfaces, dashboards and reports.
+This gives more context to the data and make it easier for a user to navigate the data and for any application developer to create context sensitive user interfaces, dashboards, and reports.

-\*The asset models are sometimes referred to as logical models or semantic model.
+\*The asset models are sometimes referred as logical models or semantic model.

 Our turbine asset model could look something like this: